How does a humidifier work, and what does it do?

 What is humidifier and how it works?

 How does a humidifier work?
 You have seen how it works in this guide.
-The only thing remaining is for you to buy one and make life more comfortable in your home.
+You can buy one and make life more comfortable in your home.
 The quality of your indoor air matters quite a lot, all the time.